NETWAYS/foreman-training/provisioning/01_basics.md

 ****

-Kickstart is the answer file to the installer used by Red Hat Enterprise Linux, CentOS, Scientific Linux, other derivates and Fedora.
+Kickstart is the answer file to the installer used by Red Hat Enterprise Linux, CentOS, other derivates and Fedora.

 It is basicly a simple text file providing commands for basic configuration and partitioning in its main section and a list of packages and package groups to install in addition to the core system in a package section.
 Skripts